-REVIEW OF THE SEASON – YEAR 2025
+REVIEW OF THE SEASON – YEAR 2026

-The following is a report of the activities of the COURTS All Sectors Netball League for the year 2025.
+The following is a report of the activities of the COURTS All Sectors Netball League for the year 2026.

 TEAMS

-The Alternative Division comprised of Defence Force, Fire Youth, Police Netball Youth Club (PNYC), Police, TT Post, University of the Southern Caribbean (USC), the Unit Trust Corporation (UTC) and the University of Trinidad and Tobago (UTT).
+The Alternative Division comprised of Police Netball Youth Club (PNYC), Police, the Unit Trust Corporation (UTC) the University of Trinidad and Tobago (UTT) and the University of the West Indies (UWI).

-In the Championship Division were Bermudez United, Defence Force, MIC Tigers, PNYC, Police, the University of Trinidad and Tobago (UTT) and the newly promoted, the University of the West Indies.
+In the Championship Division were Bermudez United, Defence Force, Fire Youths, Reboot Tigers, Police, the University of the Southern Caribbean (USC), the University of Trinidad and Tobago (UTT) and the University of the West Indies.

 VENUE